databricks-industry-solutions/security-analysis-tool/docs/simple_setup.md

     Note: You need to select the workspace and click "Apply Changes" to get the report.

     You can share SAT dashboard with other members of your team by using "Share" functionality on the top right corner of the dashboard.

 3. Activate Alerts
-  * Goto Alerts and find the alert created by SAT tag and unmute it and run the query behind the alert to activate it.
+  * Goto Alerts and find the alert created by SAT tag and **unmute** it.
 Set the alert schedule to your needs.

       <img src="./images/alerts_1.png" width="50%" height="50%">

       <img src="./images/alerts_2.png" width="50%" height="50%">